jundalisay/spblist/content/en/research/jesus/judas/part-01.md

 One day, he was with his disciples in Judea.
 He found them sitting together practicing their piety.
 When he came up to his disciples sitting together praying over the bread, he laughed.

 {{< r a="Disciples" >}}
 Master, why are you laughing at [our] prayer?
 What have we done?
-[This] is what's right."
+[This] is what's right.
 {{< /r >}}

 {{< l a="Jesus" >}}